 The overall design of the toilet is completely square, with minimal protrusions from the main unit.
 This creates a pleasant aesthetic that is easy to fit in small spaces.
 Compared to other composting toilets on the market, the OGO, by far, has the most unique and appealing shape to us.
 The square shape might seem like it would be weird to sit on, but it’s surprisingly comfortable.
 The actual seat has rounded edges when the lid is open.

 The toilet is completely plastic in construction except for a few stainless steel metal components and wires.
-The plastic on the exterior is a matte soft feel that seems to clean up ok.
+The plastic on the exterior has a matte soft feel that seems to clean up okay.
 Much of the mechanical components of the toilet are plastic welded together, and there are a few nuts and bolts as well.